 If I had been on a date, it would’ve been such a romantic end to the evening.

-I had just started dating my now boyfriend, and we’d text while I was exploring throughout the day.
+I had just started dating my ex, and we’d text while I was exploring throughout the day.

 I’d describe where I was and we’d imagine all the romantic moments we would share in the city one day when we returned together.

 After all, there’s nothing better than traveling with a partner when it leads to unforgettable moments.

 Since I know I’m not the only one who loves a bit of romance while traveling, check out this list of all the most romantic things to do in Rome.

 Just be ready to fall in love with Rome (and probably your partner) as you experience all the romance this city offers.

 Okay, so you may not go full La Dolce Vita at the Trevi Fountain, but you can marble at its beauty and toss in the customary three coins together.